wiseman-timelord/CleanCode-Py/README.md

 ### Requirements
 - **Python Version**: Ensure you have Python 3.4-3.12, you can verify this by running `python --version` or `python3 --version` in your, terminal or command prompt.
-- **Operating System**: ScriptClean is designed to work on Windows and Linux.
+- **Operating System**: CleanCode-Py is designed to work on Windows and Linux.
 While it has been primarily tested on Windows, Linux users should be able to use it, though it remains largely untested on this platform.
 Mac OS users might also be able to run the script, but this hasn't been verified.
 - **Dependencies**: No external Python libraries are required.
 The script utilizes standard libraries like `os`, `shutil`, `re` and `time`.

 ### Notes